jsonquerylang/jsonquery-website/src/content/reference.md

 ## gte (`>=`)

 Test whether `a` is greater than or equal to `b`.
 The operator supports comparing two numbers, two strings, or two booleans.
+In case of unsupported data types or mixed data types, the function returns `false.

 ```text
 a >= b